Supercurrent from the imaginary part of the Andreev levels in non-Hermitian Josephson junctions: ZES intervals as symmetry broken phases

 However, TRS on $\check{H}'$ is naturally lost when the dot is off-resonance, $\varepsilon_d\neq0$.
 In Fig.~\ref{fig: 8_ABS_spectrum_epsdne0_epsdequal0} (c) we show how the spectrum of $\check H'$ changes when the system exits the resonant tunneling regime testifying that the imaginary part of the levels, $\lambda(\phi)$, becomes dispersive everywhere.

 In this framework, the non-resonant tunneling regime promises an even more enhanced $J_{\Im}$ contribution to the junction CPR.
+In this limit, all the quasi-ABS contribute to $J_{\Im}$, at the cost of measuring the imaginary part of the levels at each phase to detect $J_{\Im}$.
 We explore the parameters regimes in this more general situation in App.~\ref{sec: 5_Off_res_JJ} in order to find out whether optimal configurations for the experiments, such as the \emph{1 G-ZES} region, can be still achieved.